MarkEWaite/git-client-plugin/README.md

 Test JENKINS-43507 new behavior

-It clones a targeted refspec, which should break tests in this repository.
+New behavior clones a targeted refspec, which should break tests in this repository.

 Utility plugin for Git-related support
 ======================================